Ford Puma ST Review 2023 | Top Gear

 What's the verdict?

-Given its close kinship with the Fiesta, it’s no surprise that the Puma ST is easily the most satisfying small crossover/SUV to drive.
+Given its close kinship with the Fiesta, it’s no surprise that the Puma ST is easily the most satisfying crossover/small SUV to drive.
 What is surprising is just how much effort Ford has made to give the Puma proper performance chops.
-If it can’t quite match the sheer exuberance of its smaller sibling, it gets pretty close, closer than anything touting this sort of body and versatility has managed before.
-Ford has answered a question that perhaps not that many were asking.
-But we’re pleased they have.
+If it can’t quite match the sheer exuberance of its smaller (and now deceased) sibling, it gets pretty close; closer than anything touting this sort of body and versatility has managed before.

 The Rivals